wavefrontHQ/docs/pages/doc/derived_metrics.md

       The minimum reporting interval for a derived metric is 1 minute.
 If the query that is used in the derived metric reports data points more than once within a minute, Wavefront summarizes it using the <code>mean()</code> aggregation and aligns it to 1 minute time buckets.
     </li>
     <li>
-      Starting with <a href="2020.26.x_release_notes.html">release 2020-26.x</a>, metrics that are not reported for 4 weeks or more (obsolete metrics) are removed from derived metrics.
+      Metrics that are not reported for 4 weeks or more (obsolete metrics) are removed from derived metrics.
     </li>
   </ul>
 {{site.data.alerts.end}}